 Vermeil: Vermeil refers to a very specific type of gold plating.
 In vermeil, the base metal is either sterling or fine silver.
 The gold overlay must be at least two and a half micron thick.
 That is almost fifteen times thicker that the minimum gold requirement for gold plated jewelry.

 Gold jewelry is a classic wardrobe staple.
 Hammered discs and links strung together by sections of thin chain are a big trend right now.
 Can you guess why?
 Maximizing the surface area for a big gold look while keeping the total weight low makes perfect sense, given the current price of gold.
 Do you have a clearer idea of what goes into your gold jewelry?
 Would you consider gold plated jewelry as an alternative to solid karat gold?
+Can you tell the difference between white gold and platinum?
 We want to hear from you.